 Also worth mentioning is that among Going My Way‘s seven Oscars were two in the Writing categories: Best Original Story and Best Screenplay.
 Among the Best Original Story losers was Alfred Hitchcock’s Lifeboat, while the four Best Screenplay losers were George Cukor’s Gaslight, Billy Wilder’s Double Indemnity, Vincente Minnelli’s Meet Me in St. Louis, and Otto Preminger’s Laura.

 GOING MY WAY (1944).
-Dir.: Leo McCarey.
+Director: Leo McCarey.
 Cast: Bing Crosby, Barry Fitzgerald, Risë Stevens, Frank McHugh, Gene Lockhart, James Brown, Jean Heather, Porter Hall, Fortunio Bonanova.
-Scr.: Frank Butler and Frank Cavett; from a story by Leo McCarey
+Screenplay: Frank Butler and Frank Cavett; from a story by Leo McCarey